libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 The pipeline version replaces two double loops with a few magic calls:

-- [windows](http://dlang.org/phobos/std_experimental_ndslice_selection.html#windows): Convenient selector, allows us
+- [windows](http://docs.algorithm.dlang.io/latest/mir_ndslice_topology.html#.windows): Convenient selector, allows us
 to look at each pixel through kernel-sized window.
 It is effectively replacing first two loops in c-style function, automatically giving us the window slice.
-- [mapSlice](http://docs.mir.dlang.io/latest/mir_ndslice_algorithm.html#mapSlice): mapping multidimensional slice by given lambda.
+- [map](http://docs.algorithm.dlang.io/latest/mir_ndslice_topology.html#.map): mapping multidimensional slice by given lambda.
-- [ndReduce](http://docs.mir.dlang.io/latest/mir_ndslice_algorithm.html#ndReduce): apply reduce algorithm on each element of the window, multiplying it with convolution kernel (mask) values.
+- [reduce](http://docs.algorithm.dlang.io/latest/mir_ndslice_algorithm.html#.reduce): apply reduce algorithm on each element of the window, multiplying it with convolution kernel (mask) values.
 This is replacing third and fourth loop from first function.
-This could also be the key for performance improvement, since its asking the compiler to vectorize given operation.
+This could also be the key for performance improvement, since its well suited to be auto-vectorized by *LLVM*.

 ### Lazy evaluation?

-As it is previously noted, `mapSlice` is evaluated lazily.
+As it is previously noted, `map` is evaluated lazily.
 At the end of the `convAlgorithm` function, we are evaluating the mapping function to the data, and assigning resulting values to the output buffer.
 If instead we had needed lazy evaluated convolution, we could have just returned `mapping` value from the function, so we could evaluate it lazily afterwards.